 Since writing my first Fresh Spring Rolls recipe (Summer Rolls) tutorial back in 2008, I’ve received many more questions about how to roll and store fresh rice paper rolls or fresh spring rolls successfully.
-I’ve been meaning to update my How to Make Vietnamese Spring Rolls tutorial with better photos and more precise instructions and here it is.
-Eating fresh Vietnamese spring rolls (fresh summer rolls) is a favorite dish that I grew up with and one dish that I absolutely love sharing with my friends.
+Eating fresh Vietnamese spring rolls (summer rolls recipe) is a favorite dish that I grew up with and one dish that I absolutely love sharing with my friends.
 Todd and I have frequent spring roll parties where we grill fresh meats and vegetables, roll spring rolls and stuff ourselves for hours.
 Once everyone understands how to use rice paper and roll correctly, it’s an easy skill that everyone takes back home to their kitchen to share with their family and friends.
 All our popular spring roll recipes can be found here.

 Video: Watch How To Make Fresh Spring Rolls: